RifqiSah/aisha-old/README.md

-# Aisha
+# Aisha BOT
-A simpe Discord BOT using node.js
+A automation Discord BOT using node.js